-Mr. Thall entered into an employment agreement with Manhattan effective as of November 25, 1997.
-Pursuant to this agreement, Mr. Thall is entitled to receive an annual base salary of \$200,000 and is entitled to a performance-related bonus of up to \$40,000 per year.
-In addition, Mr. Thall received an option to purchase 150,000 shares of our common stock, of which 40,000 shares vested on each of November 25, 1997 and November 25, 1998, 40,000 shares vest on November 25, 1999 and 30,000 shares vest on November 25, 2000.
+Mr. Thall entered into an employment agreement with Manhattan effective November 25, 1997.
+For 2000, Mr. Thall is entitled to receive an annual base salary of \$250,000 and is entitled to a performance-related bonus of up to \$80,000.
+In addition, Mr. Thall received an option to purchase 150,000 shares of our Common Stock, of which 40,000 shares vested on each of November 25, 1997, 1998 and 1999 and 30,000 shares vest on November 25, 2000.
 Under the terms of the agreement, Mr. Thall has agreed to assign to us all patents, copyrights and other intellectual property developed by him during the course of his employment.
-In addition, Mr. Thall has agreed not to solicit our customers for a period of one year following his voluntary termination or termination without cause.
+In addition, Mr. Thall has agreed not to solicit our customers for a period of one year following his voluntary termination or termination without

-Mr. Bearden entered into an employment agreement with Manhattan effective as of August 12, 1998.
-Pursuant to this agreement, Mr. Bearden is entitled to receive an annual base salary of \$180,000 and is entitled to a performancerelated bonus of up to \$175,000 per year.
-In addition, Mr. Bearden received a signing bonus of \$75,000 and an option to purchase 600,000 shares of our common stock, of which 125,000 shares vested on August 25, 1998, 50,000 shares vest on December 31, 2000, 75,000 shares vest on December 31, 2001, 100,000 shares vest on December 31, 2002, and 125,000 shares vest on each of December 31, 2003 and December 31, 2004.
-The agreement provides for the accelerated vesting of certain of these shares if Manhattan achieves certain sales and revenue goals.
-In addition, all of the shares granted pursuant to this option will become immediately exercisable upon a sale of Manhattan.
-Under the terms of the agreement, Mr. Bearden has agreed to assign to us all patents, copyrights and other intellectual property developed by him during the course of his employment.
-In addition, Mr. Bearden has agreed not to solicit our customers or to compete with Manhattan for a period of two years following the termination of his employment.
-In connection with any termination of Mr. Bearden's employment occurring prior to August 12, 2000, other than a termination based on gross negligence or willful misconduct, Mr. Bearden will be entitled to receive a severance payment within 30 days of termination, equal to fifty percent of his base salary.
+Mr. Haddrill entered into an employment agreement with Manhattan effective October 11, 1999.
+Pursuant to this agreement, Mr. Haddrill is entitled to receive an annual base salary of \$300,000 and a performance-related bonus equal to 2% of pre-tax operating income.
+In addition, Mr. Haddrill received 85,000 shares of our Common Stock and an option to purchase 1,300,000 shares of our Common Stock, which vests in equal quarterly installments over three years commencing at execution of the employment agreement.
+All of the shares granted pursuant to this option will become immediately exercisable upon a change in control as defined in the agreement.
+Mr. Haddrill will also receive \$100,000 as reimbursement of certain relocation expenses.
+Under the agreement, Mr. Haddrill has agreed to assign to us all patents, copyrights and other intellectual property developed by him during the course of his employment.
+In addition, Mr. Haddrill has agreed not to solicit our customers for a period of one year following his termination.
+In connection with any termination of Mr. Haddrill's employment, other than a termination based on gross negligence or willful misconduct, Mr. Haddrill will be entitled to receive a severance payment within 10 days of termination equal to two times his base salary and bonus (limited for these purposes to an amount not to exceed his base salary).
+In addition, Mr. Haddrill is eligible to receive up to \$1.2 million as reimbursement for certain taxes, if incurred, upon a change in control as defined in the agreement.